Russian strike on Ukraine’s Kharkiv wounds 21

 “She is scared,” her mother, Oleksandra Ivanivna, told AFP.
 “It’s not the first time.”

-Kharkiv — which was home to 1.4 million residents before Russia’s invasion — has been bombed heavily this year.
+Kharkiv — which was home to 1.4 million residents before Russia’s invasion — has seen relentless attacks this year.

 “We were asleep.
 It (the building) was just blown up… the place is a wreck,” Ivanivna said.